DIXON – With the top spot in the Big Northern Conference standings on the line, Dixon was perfect on penalty kicks to pick up a win over Winnebago.

 “It’s basically just trying to get big, and then you can’t think about it much,” Bond said of his mindset in the shootout.
 “You’ve just got to pick a side to dive on, and I chose right on that one.
 That’s all that was really going through my head, not much else.”

 Taylor made seven saves on 14 Winnebago shots (nine on goal), while Melin had 10 saves on 19 Dixon shots (12 on frame).
-The two teams were split pretty evenly in time of possession.
+The two teams were split almost evenly in time of possession.

 “This puts us ahead in conference, and that’s pretty huge for us,” Herwig said.
 “Everybody played well for us tonight, especially in goal.
 Deaglan showed up today, which we’re very happy about.
 He’s come back after struggling with injuries to start the year, and he and Ethan were swapping for a while.
-Today Deaglan stepped up for us in a big game and Ethan finished it off.”
+Today, Deaglan stepped up for us in a big game, and Ethan finished it off.”